virus-rpi/SpaceInvader/README.md

 This Project ist still work in progress and not very useable at the moment.
 Also please DON'T use it for griefing.

+## Usage
+1. To scan for new servers run the scan.py script, it will output a txt file with mc servers
+2. Use the readFile.py script to reformat the txt file to a splite db
+3. To get more information on the servers run the scaner.py script
+4. To see statistics run the web_app.py script

 ## License
 Copyright (c) 2022, virus-rpi
 All rights reserved.